 Established in 1990, CCMF, in partnership with the Ontario March of Dimes, has built a specialized group home, Standing Oaks, at 1212 Michigan Ave.
-It has full time Ontario March of Dimes support staff, who provide care for six medically fragile individuals.
-This has allowed these individuals to live in a family-oriented home, rather than an institution.
+It has full time Ontario March of Dimes support staff, who provide care for nine medically fragile individuals, allowing our residents to live in a family-oriented home, rather than an institution.

 This partnership also includes the Rotary Foundation, and the Ontario Ministry of Health.